developer3389/vpn-dev-guide/README.md

 > [!WARNING]
 > If the local directory already contains files, they will not be deleted, but they will be shadowed by the mount point and will become visible again only after unmounting.

+> [!NOTE]
+> Open the `/root/vpn/simplest-vpn/` folder in VS Code on both hosts.
+> Now, each instance of the editor will see the "neighbor's" files as if they were stored locally.

 ### How to Unmount